A lot or a little?

 What parents need to know

 Parents need to know that Origin: Spirits of the Past is an anime movie released in Japan in 2006 with a moderate amount of fantasy violence, without blood or death.
-It does contain some weird imagery that could feel nightmarish or disturbing to younger viewers.
+It does contain some imagery that could feel nightmarish or disturbing to younger viewers.
 However, the message about learning to live in harmony with nature is a positive one.
 There's some minor flirting between tween/teen characters.
-Note: the version available streaming on Netflix is dubbed in English, but viewers who rent or buy the DVD will be able to choose between it and the Japanese language track with English subtitles.
+Note: The version available streaming on Netflix is dubbed in English, but viewers who rent or buy the DVD will be able to choose between it and the Japanese language track with English subtitles.

 What's the story?